containeroo/taco/README.md

 # wait-for-tcp

-This is a simple Go application that checks if a specified TCP service is available.
-It continuously attempts to connect to the specified service at regular intervals until the service becomes available or the program is terminated.
+This is a simple Go application with zero external dependencies that checks if a specified TCP target is available.
+It continuously attempts to connect to the specified target at regular intervals until the target becomes available or the program is terminated.

 ## Environment Variables